 This paper was originally delivered at the 2012 Society of Vineyard Scholars in Minneapolis, MN.
-Jonathan Edwards placed the blame for Satan’s victory in the First Great Awakening upon the failure of the stage-theory used by the pastors of his day.
-Are we in danger of a similar gaffe?
+Jonathan Edwards placed the blame for Satan’s victory in the First Great Awakening on the failure of the stage-theory used by the pastors of his day.
+Are Blue Ocean churches in danger of a similar gaffe?
 By Gary David Stratton, PhD • Senior Editor The great […]

 Antagonism between Christianity and a Hollywood establishment is part of the rift between Christianity and much of popular culture itself.
 But the roots of the conflict go much deeper.

 Answering God’s faith-building call By Patrick Wood Called to Hollywood?
 It wasn’t that I had a difficult time believing Dr. Stratton had, in fact, received such a command from the Lord.
 His ability to hear from God—an area I hoped to grow in myself as a young grad student—is what drew me to pursue a mentoring […]

 It’s not that he’s just not that into you; it’s that the church is just not that into being human.
 By Christy Krumm “I’ve only gone out with a couple of girls at church, and I won’t do it anymore,” says Luke*, a 40-year-old Christian man living in Southern California.
 “At this point, I’m happily resigned to […]